Skip to content

 To resume the parameter matching, click or tap the Pause Match Check toggle button once again.

-Resolve actions for mismatched parameter names
+Resolve actions for unmatched parameter names

 Take Action menu options